-Caution: The autoenable/disable sensing feature on the LSI8750SP may enable termination erroneously if it is directly cabled to another SCSI device or host adapter using the same sensing method.
-Your LSI8750SP senses the presence of SCSI devices by detecting the ground signal on conductor 22 of the SCSI cable.
+Caution: The autoenable/disable sensing feature on the LSI8751SPE may enable termination erroneously if it is directly cabled to another SCSI device or host adapter using the same sensing method.
+The LSI8751SPE senses the presence of SCSI devices by detecting the ground signal on conductor 22 of a 50-conductor SCSI cable, or conductor 50 of a 68-conductor SCSI cable.